Being pregnant or having diabetes or a weakened immune system increases the risk of yeast infections.

 Antifungal drugs—creams, vaginal suppositories, tablets, or capsules—are effective.

 (See also Overview of Vaginal Infections Overview of Vaginal Infections In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
 Vaginal infections are caused by microorganisms... read more .)

-Vaginal Yeast Infection (Candidiasis)
+Causes of Vaginal Yeast Infection

 In women of child-bearing age, yeast infections due to Candida albicans are particularly common.
 This yeast normally resides on the skin or in the intestine.
 From these areas, it can spread to the vagina.
 Yeast infections are not transmitted sexually.
-They are common among pregnant women and women who have diabetes.
-Yeast infections are more likely to occur just before menstrual periods.
-Yeast infections are also more likely to develop if the immune system is weakened—suppressed by drugs (such as corticosteroids or chemotherapy drugs) or impaired by a disorder (such as AIDS).

 Antibiotics taken by mouth tend to kill the bacteria that normally reside in the vagina and that prevent yeast from growing.
 Thus, using antibiotics increases the risk of developing a yeast infection.